stevenmc1060/1task-onboarding/TESTING_GUIDE.md

 - `WRONG`

 **Test Flow:**
+1. **For repeated testing:** Use `DEVTEST` or any multi-use code → Always works ✨
-1. Enter a valid code → Should show green checkmark
+2. **For one-time testing:** Enter a valid code → Should show green checkmark
-2. Try to use the same code again → Should show "already used" error
+3. Try to use the same one-time code again → Should show "already used" error
-3. Enter an invalid code → Should show "invalid code" error
+4. Enter an invalid code → Should show "invalid code" error
-4. Leave field empty → Should show "required" error
+5. Leave field empty → Should show "required" error

+**💡 Pro Tip:** Use `DEVTEST` for repeated onboarding flow testing!

 ### Reset Test State:
 Open browser console and run: